EliahKagan/subaudit/README.md

 ### `@subaudit.skip_if_unavailable`

 The primary use case for subaudit is in writing unit tests, to assert that particular events have been raised or not raised.
-Usually these are ["built in" events](https://docs.python.org/3.8/library/audit_events.html)—those raised by the Python interpreter or standard library.
-But the sysaudit library doesn't backport those events, which would not really be feasible to do.
+Usually these are [“built in” events](https://docs.python.org/3.8/library/audit_events.html)—those raised by the Python interpreter or standard library.
+But the sysaudit library doesn’t backport those events, which would not really be feasible to do.

-For this reason, tests that particular audit events did or didn't occur—such as a test that a file has been opened by listening to the `open` event—should typically be skipped when running a test suite on Python 3.7.
+For this reason, tests that particular audit events did or didn’t occur—such as a test that a file has been opened by listening to the `open` event—should typically be skipped when running a test suite on Python 3.7.